 Sentinel Monitoring of Salt Marshes in the Narragansett Bay National Estuarine Research Reserve

-The Narragansett Bay Research Reserve, along with four other National Estuarine Research Reserves, is acting as a sentinel site to monitor climate change impacts on salt marsh habitat.
-This project involves creating a long-term ecological monitoring program on Prudence Island to determine the effects of sea level rise, saltwater intrusion, warmer temperatures, and coastal storms on salt marshes.
+The Narragansett Bay National Estuarine Research Reserve (NBNERR), along with several other National Estuarine Research Reserves, acts as a sentinel site to monitor climate change impacts.
+The reserve is engaged in several long-term ecological monitoring programs to determine the effects of sea level rise, saltwater intrusion, warmer temperatures, and coastal storms on species and habitats.

 Outcomes and Conclusions